roadrunner-server/docs/http/static.md

 The `static` HTTP middleware serves static content using RoadRunner on the main HTTP plugin endpoint.

-To avoid a filesystem lookup on every request, the middleware caches file metadata and misses in memory with a short TTL (`10s` by default).
-A repeated request for the same path is then answered without touching the filesystem, so the overhead of enabling the middleware stays small.
-The cache trades a few seconds of staleness for that speed: a file added, changed, or removed on disk is picked up within one TTL.
-Set the TTLs to `0s` to check the filesystem on every request, or run `rr reset static` to flush the cache at once (for example, after a deploy).

 {% hint style="info" %}
-If there is no file to serve, RR forwards the request back to the PHP worker.
-Only `GET` and `HEAD` requests are served; every other method goes to the worker.
+If there is no file to serve, RR forwards the request to the PHP worker.
+The pinned static plugin, `v6.0.0-beta.5`, does not include the cache and prefix options described in the [development section](#development-cache-and-prefixes).
 {% endhint %}

 ## Enable HTTP middleware